-How does the application process work?The first step to ensuring your presence at QMP 2015 is fill out an General Delegate Application.
+How does the application process work?The first step to ensuring your presence at QMP 2018 is fill out an General Delegate Application.
 This application will ask you to articulate reasons why you are interested attending QMP and how you would make a positive contribution to the conference.
-Secondly, we ask that you submit your application to the AMS Front Desk by the required deadline.
+Secondly, we ask that you submit your application as soon as possible on our Eventbrite page by the required deadline.
 Once your application is submitted and reviewed, your name will be entered into the “Delegate Lottery”.
-The Delegate Lottery is a public event in which three hundred and seven names are selected from the applicant pool to be Delegates at QMP 2015.
+The Delegate Lottery is a public event in which three hundred and seven names are selected from the applicant pool to be Delegates at QMP 2018.
 All remaining names are placed on the Waiting List.
 In the event that a Delegate that was selected at the Lottery cannot attend the conference the first person on the Waiting List will be asked to fill this spot.
 Please do not be discouraged if you are placed on the Waiting List as there is a possibility that delegates will have to drop-out last minute.
 It is even possible that you will receive a spot in the conference the night before the conference begins.

 Questions About the Campus Activities Commission Bursary